eabglobal/juniper/README.rst

     > pip install juniper

-To use juniper, you need to create a manifest file.
-This file is the blueprint that juniper uses to build a zip artifact.
+In order to package your lambda functions with juniper, you need to create a manifest file.

 .. code-block:: yaml